 If you can’t reach your son or daughter on your own, a professional intervention specialist can be a valuable ally.
 An interventionist can help you plan a meeting with your teenager in a neutral setting, where you and your loved ones can talk about how drug addiction is affecting your lives.
 As part of an intervention, the addict is presented with a treatment plan to ensure that he gets the help he needs.

 What Kind of Treatment Is Available?

 The field of adolescent addiction treatment has grown tremendously in recent years.
-At one time, teenagers went through the same rehab programs as adults, with no consideration of their developmental stage, psychological issues or academic needs.
-Today, specialized treatment facilities cater to the needs of troubled adolescents who need help overcoming drug abuse and addiction.
+At one time, teenagers went through the same rehab programs as adults, with no consideration of their developmental stage, psychological issues or help overcoming drug abuse and addiction.
 The recovery services at a drug rehab center for teens include: